Haibane Renmei: Characters

 The haibane who has lived longest at Old Home.
-Her friends tease Nemu because she is always sleeping.
-In fact, her cocoon dream was of herself, sleeping, which is a bit of an inside gag at Old Home.
+Nemu's cocoon dream was of herself, sleeping, and her continued sleepiness is a source of teasing from the other haibane.
 She is an old friend of Reki, works at the library, and has been a haibane for nine years.
 Nemu is often the voice of reason and calm during times of trouble and, like Reki, holds back the secret of a troubled past.
-She seems to have an almost mother/daughter relationship with Sumika, the former senior librarian.
+She is close with Sumika, the former senior librarian, and treats her like a younger relative.